Ida Augusta Keller

 Ida Augusta Keller (June 11, 1866 – September 10, 1932) was an American plant physiologist and teacher in Philadelphia.

 Early life and family

-Ida Keller was born in on June 11, 1866 to William Charles Christian and Maria Augusta (née Cramer) Keller in Darmstadt, Germany, while her parents were visiting their former home.
+Ida Keller was born in on June 11, 1866 to William Charles Christian and Maria Augusta (née Cramer) Keller in Darmstadt, Grand Duchy of Hesse, while her parents were visiting their former home.
 She grew up in Philadelphia, where her father was a physician, and was graduated from the Philadelphia High School for Girls in 1884.